 Anchoring the Champs is the Arc de Triomphe, Napoléon's monument to himself.
 At the other end, the exquisitely restored Grand Palais plays host to some of the city's grandest art exhibitions.
 Across the street, the permanent art collection is free at the Petit Palais, and there's also a quiet garden café.
-Between here and Place du Trocadéro, a busy traffic circle, you can find several museums housed in some of Paris’s most impressive buildings: at the Palais de Chaillot complex is the Cité de l'Architecture et du Patrimoine, a must for architecture buffs, and across the plaza is the charming nautical-theme Musée National de la Marine.
-Farther on, the Musée Guimet has a superlative Asian art collection.
+Between here and Place du Trocadéro, a busy traffic circle, you can find several museums housed in some of Paris’s most impressive buildings.
+The Palais de Chaillot complex includes the Cité de l'Architecture et du Patrimoine, a must for architecture buffs, along with the anthropology-oriented Musée de l'Homme.
+Farther on, the Musée Guimet has a superlative Asian art collection, while the new Musée Yves Saint Laurent contains 13 rooms dedicated to the master couturier's groundbreaking designs.
 The Musée d'Art Moderne de la Ville de Paris, on Avenue du Président Wilson, contains a free permanent collection of 20th-century pieces.
-Contemporary art lovers should also check out what's showing next door at the trendy Palais de Tokyo.
+Contemporary-art lovers should also check out what's showing next door at the trendy Palais de Tokyo.
 These twin Art Nouveau buildings, constructed for the 1937 World's Fair, are notable for their monumental facades.
 Across the street is the Palais Galliera: framed by a lovely garden outside, it has a museum inside that focuses on fashion.